geowulf/Samples/CYBS_Specific.md

 2. Create a backend route (`/process-payment`) to handle the token securely and complete the transaction.
 3. Test in Cybersource’s **sandbox environment** before going live.

----

-Would you like me to help with the backend integration or expand on token handling in the front end?